camilobetanieto/ConcertUserProfiling/README.md

 ├── envs                   <- The .yml files with the requirements.
 │
 │
-└── attendee_profiling     <- Source code for use in this project.
+└── attendee_profiling     <- Source code used by notebooks.
     │
     ├── __init__.py             <- Marks this as a Python package
     │